OliverIgnetik/black-hole-numerical-simulation/README.md

 - Write up an accompanying latex formatted article explaining the mathematics of the simulation
 - Generalize code to account for black holes with angular momentum
-- Work on incorporating the initial constraint data in the evolution equations
+- Work on **incorporating the initial data in the evolution equations**
 - Generalize this approach to the moving puncture method to model binary neutron star precession
 - Add a Graphical User Interface for easier manipulation of parameters